amiryamini/gahrpals/README.md

-# Gahrpals
+# Garhpals
-> Created by April Lima, Samir Matin, Hamoun Mojib, and Amir Yamini
+> Created by Samir Matin, Hamoun Mojib, Amir Yamini, and April Lima

 ## Initialization
 This project requires Node.js, which can be [downloaded here](https://nodejs.org/en/).